AyoubCoding21/ElectroBench/README.md

 ***Effects :*** From v1.7 onwards, Multiple lighting sources were used, Furthermore, Lambertian effects were added to all the versions, and shadows were included to all lighting sources in addition to the lighting components and effects.

 ***Multiple ways to handle light sources :*** In v1.8-Beta we used in the vertex shader an varying vec3 array called ```varying vec3 vLightDir[20]```, and we looped over that variable 5 times with the index ```i``` moving up at each loop, until 20 was reached, i was the number that was putted in the ```gl_LightSource[i]``` structure and we add that structure in the array and pass it to the fragment shader.
 For other versions, The computation of light sources was using plain vectors that were assigned to variables (*and for 13 light sources, It was so much*).
 But in v1.6, We used Simplex Noise to create a procedural texture and then we used an array to store 10 lights and 10 color lights and modified the snoise function to support vec3 instead of vec4 in the original.
-The structure of the lightsources should look like this:
+The structure of the lightsources should look like this :

 ```glsl